 One of the first things you learn about teaching is that there are different reading techniques and the students should be aware of which technique is most suited, depending on the reading task required by the text or by their teacher.

-Training students to know the different reading techniques and when to use them is indeed important, especially under exam conditions when time constraints come into play and decisions need to be made depending on time availability and the importance of the task at hand.
+Training students to know the different reading techniques and when to use them is very important, especially under exam conditions when time constraints come into play and students need to have faster reading, learning and memory skills.

 The four main types of reading techniques are the following: